 During the pandemic last year, we saw cyber crime increase dramatically.
 Heightened emotions and the transition to remote working created weaknesses that were easy for criminals to exploit.
 As cyber crime has continued to increased, so have risks to business security.
 Ransomware is the greatest threat to all businesses.

 Ransomware is a type of malware that specializes in the encryption of files and drives.
 In what has become one of the most severe and serious security threats modern businesses now face.
 Ransomware is used by cyber criminals worldwide to hijack systems and disrupt operations.

-Once a victim’s system or network has been encrypted, they will be faced with an unreasonable request.
-Cyber criminals threaten to hold the encrypted data for ransom until payment is made.
-On average, only 65% of data is recovered after a ransom is paid.
+Once the ransomware infection has set in, victims are faced with an unreasonable request.
+Cyber criminals threaten to hold the sensitive data for ransom until payment is made.
+On average, only 65% of data is recovered after a victim pays the ransom.

 Ransomware as a Service (RaaS)

 Ransomware as a Service (RaaS) is another recent development that has increased the danger of Ransomware.
-It has all but eliminated any technical knowledge needed to be successful and dangerous.
+It has created a way for anyone to carry out an attack, whether they have any technical knowledge or not.

-No one is immune from the threat of ransomware, so it is best to prepare for an attack by assuming you could be attacked.
 Make sure your company has multi-layer protections in place and is backing up data regularly.
-Understanding the threats of ransomware, and educating your employees on different vectors of the attack are also crucial to diverting attempts by cyber criminals.
+Implementing cybersecurity policies and business continuity plans are also crucial to diverting attempts by cyber criminals.